david-davidson/SICP/chapters/2/README.md

         (f (f x))))) ; Two calls to `f`
 ```
 See [2.6.scm](2.6.scm) for the book's code challenges, plus [more-lambda-arithmetic.scm](more-lambda-arithmetic.scm) for multiplication/subtraction and [more-lambda-booleans.scm](more-lambda-booleans.scm) for booleans and control flow.

+SICP notes—and the lambda calculus demonstrates—that higher-order functions (and closures, in the modern sense) are enough of a basis to model compound data.

 ### 2.2.3
 SICP uses the term "transducer," from [signal processing](https://en.wikipedia.org/wiki/Transducer), as a metaphor for how `map` transforms elements of a list.
 This is interesting, because "transducer" has picked up additional meaning over the years.
 I detoured from the book a little to implement transducers (in the modern sense) in Scheme.